Not all email marketing platforms are created equal.

 Visual Marketing Automation Tools

-While email tools like AWeber and MailChimp both have automation, they are limited.
+While email tools like AWeber and Mailchimp both have automation features, they’re limited.
 ActiveCampaign takes your customer relationship management to the next level.

-ActiveCampaign has one of the most visual and intuitive marketing automation builders on the market.
+ActiveCampaign’s marketing automation builder is one of the most visual and intuitive on the market.
 You can easily start from scratch or use their automation templates.
 The pre-made templates offer both short and long-term lead nurturing sequences.

-Short-term nurturing sequences are more educational, making leads aware of new blog posts, webinars, offers.
-You can highly segment these campaigns to make them relevant for the different types of leads.
+Short-term nurturing sequences are more educational, making leads aware of new blog posts, webinars, offers, and more.
+You can segment these campaigns to make them relevant for different types of leads.